 Hit and run is one of those motor vehicle fatalities with a higher chance of death.
 This is because, in a car accident, the at-fault person can call the relevant emergency services if the injured person requests transportation to the hospital (call up emergency services).

-A car accident occurring in a hit and run case, there may not be someone to call for help if the victim is severely hurt in hir or her vehicle.
-According to the latest car accident statistics, the United States sees more than 2,000 cases of hit and run accidents causing severe traffic fatalities annually.
+In a car accident occurring in a hit-and-run case, there may not be someone to call for help if the victim is severely hurt in their vehicle.
+According to the latest car accident statistics, the United States sees more than 2,000 cases of hit-and-run accidents causing severe traffic fatalities annually.
 Many accidents result in expensive medical or surgical treatment.